36 Photography Ideas You Can Try At Home

 Photo by Toa Heftiba

-3. Pet Portraits
+3. Take a Pet Portrait

 Pets are part of the family and home and also have favorite spots and sports that they enjoy indoors and in the home garden.
 Capturing them in their favorite spots in a relaxing mood/pose will be one of the best things to photograph at home and to also keep as memories.